MicrosoftDocs/dynamics365smb-docs/business-central/ui-search-faq.md

 description: This article provides answers to questions that our partners and customers often ask about the Tell Me feature.
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
+ms.service: dynamics365-business-central
 ms.search.keywords: find
 ms.search.form: TellMe
-ms.date: 05/23/2022
+ms.date: 09/21/2023
 ms.author: bholtorf
+ms.reviewer: bholtorf
+ms.custom: bap-template
 ---
 # Tell Me FAQ
 This article answers questions that our advanced users often ask about the Tell Me feature.

 ### Are all actions from my current page discoverable in Tell Me?

-No. Actions in parts, such as the Sales Lines part or FactBoxes, are not displayed in Tell Me.
+No. Actions in parts, such as the Sales Lines part or FactBoxes, aren't displayed in Tell Me.

 ### Are the results in Tell Me filtered by permissions?

-If the user does not have AccessByPermissions then actions are not displayed.
+If the user doesn't have AccessByPermissions, then actions aren't displayed.
 However, pages and reports appear in the results but require that the user has permission to access them.
-A message will display if the user does not have permission to view the object.
+A message displays if the user doesn't have permission to view the object.

 ### Does Tell Me display content from my customizations or installed third-party extensions?